-Heavy Duty Dritz Snap Fasteners, also in a matte black, secure the front pocket.
+Heavy Duty Dritz Snap Fasteners, in a matte black, secure the front pocket.
 These snaps are specially designed with long, sharp prongs for thicker substrates, like our layered corduroy.
 We appreciate how Dritz always offers the proper tools for attaching their hardware so you can get a successful insertion on your first try.

 Our choice or the exterior was a plush, wide wale corduroy is a perfect compliment to the colors and textures of the changing seasons.
 We loved how the deep solid green provided such a strong background color on which to showcase the lighter color we chose for the belting.

 The lining is a quilting cotton from Tula Pink’s Monkey Wrench collection, adding bright pops of color and fun whenever you peek inside the backpack, the pockets, and under the front pocket flap.
 Between exterior and lining are double layers of interfacing and fleece, a combination that gives just right blend of structure and slouch.
 It’s corduroy… ya gotta have a little soft slouch!

 The wraparound zipper is a chunky, parka style zipper, which means there’s a pull on both ends, which – for this project – will allow you to open the backpack all the way from both the left and right sides with one hand.
 We show you the steps below for how to cut the zipper down to the correct size by removing the teeth – it’s easy!

 Our full pattern download below includes all the necessary elements.
 If using a corduroy as we did, notice how we cut most of the pieces with the wale running vertically, but cut horizontally for the side pockets, allowing them to subtly stand out.